-Newcomers and Students may enter any category but will compete for separate awards and prizes of their own.
+Students may enter any category but will compete for separate awards and prizes of their own.

 CREATIVE – in this division entrants are free to utilise the entire available range of digital editing techniques, including compositing, to create the final image – in other words, as long as the entry is 100% photographic and 100% the work of the entrant, pretty much anything goes.

 CLASSIC – In this division all entries must be derived from a single source file created in-camera.
 Source files may be digital or film-based, including images created by traditional processes, but must be entered as digital files.
-Entrants may edit these files for the purpose of refinement and expression, but can not use any pixels from any other source, other than the original source file.
+Entrants may edit these files for the purpose of refinement and expression, but cannot use any pixels from any other source, other than the original source file.
 Cloning of minor elements is permitted for retouching purposes but no major elements of the original image may be replicated, rearranged, reversed or mirrored.

+Student – students currently enrolled at registered tertiary institutions can enter images into any category but are limited to a total of five (5) entries in the competition.
 Student entries will be judged anonymously alongside all other entries in whatever category they are entered.
-This is a great opportunity to see how the images you are producing in the course of your studies stack up against practicing professionals.
+This is a great opportunity to see how the images you are producing in the course of your studies stack up against practicing photographers.
 You may be pleasantly surprised by the results.

 This category is all about us.
 Humans, in all our beautiful/strange/tragic/messy/glorious/sad/sexy/silly diversity.
 Portraiture generally heads the list of most-popular photographic genres and was the single-most subscribed category in the 2020 Silver Lining Awards, so competition will be strong.
 Babies, kids, grown-ups, families, gangs, workers, somebodies, nobodies, nudes, the list goes on.
 Oh yes, and pets and animals too.
 Many of them are kind of human anyway.